-This class of investment platforms is practically built on ETFs.
+Robo-advisors are practically built for ETFs.
 Investments are managed based on modern portfolio theory (MPT), which stresses the importance of asset allocation over individual securities selection.
 The emphasis is on proper portfolio allocation.

 Betterment is one of our top picks for ETFs, as you can see in our Betterment Review.

 ETFs are tailor-made for this type of investment model.
 Using just a few ETFs, a robo-advisor can create a portfolio of stocks, bonds, real estate, and even commodities.
 They can invest in each asset class using a single dedicated index-based ETF for each class.

 Virtually all brokerage firms enable you to buy and sell ETFs.

 For example, investment giants Fidelity and Charles Schwab offer ETFs at $4.95 per trade, and they’re the largest brokers in the industry.

 However, M1 Finance will charge you no trading fees to invest in over 3,000 available ETFs.
 They will also let you purchase fraction shares in ETFs, meaning you can buy as little as $1 in an ETF if you want.

 TD Ameritrade has more than 300 commission-free ETFs for you to invest in.
 While this is much less than M1Finance, TD Ameritrade also lets you purchase into pretty much any ETF for the low fee of $0 a trade.